Practical Solutions Built On Decades Of Real-World Industry Experience

 When a crash kills someone, the deceased’s loved ones will have one year from the date of death to file a wrongful death lawsuit.

-At Kuebler and Associates, PLLC, we know how to effectively approach personal injury and car accident cases in and out of the courtroom.
+At Kuebler & Associates, PLLC, we know how to effectively approach personal injury and car accident cases in and out of the courtroom.
 We will fight tirelessly to help you secure a favorable outcome.
 To learn more about how we can help you, call 423-822-5915 or complete an online contact form to schedule a consultation.